|14342.5 kHz USB|

 HFpack Dayton Eyeball QSO Rally and Portable Pedestrian Mobile Net

-Dayton for the HFpack Portable Pedestrian Mobile Net.
-Operators converge
+the air for the HFpack Portable Pedestrian Mobile Net.
+Operators

 on the HFpack Eyeball QSO Rally, under the shade trees of the Flea

 Market on the west side of Hara Arena.
-For over a decade, HFpacker
+For over a decade, HFpack

-enthusiasts make this the largest gathering of active HF backpack
+enthusiasts continue to make this the largest gathering of active HF

 operators in the world.

 See HFpack Dayton Events Map (below) for location and times.

 On May 19th, the members of the HFpack Portable Pedestrian Mobile Net fired up their HF pack radios again